airavata-courses/vulcan/rfcs/README.md

 ## What the process is

-In short, to make any major updates, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented by one of the core members.
+In short, to make any major updates, one must first get the RFC merged into the RFC directory as a markdown file.
+At that point the RFC is 'active' and may be implemented by one of the members.

 1. Create a new issue referencing the proposed feature.
 Assign the appropriate ongoing project (or leave empty if unknown).